markusweigelt/dfg-viewer/Documentation/Index.rst

 The current release 6.0 may be used with TYPO3 9.5 LTS or TYPO3 10.4 LTS.

 The extension is based on `Kitodo.Presentation (dlf) <https://github.com/kitodo/kitodo-presentation>`_.
-Before you can start to use the *DFG Viewer (dfgviewer)* in your TYPO3 installation, you have to install both extensions.
+Before you can start to use the *DFG Main (dfgviewer)* in your TYPO3 installation, you have to install both extensions.
 The installation is only supported via Composer.
 Kitodo.Presentation will be installed and configured automatically.